-SPO SECTION SUMMARY EVALUATION 6 Part I.A: Alignment with GBP The Issuer has defined a formal concept for its Green Bond regarding use of proceeds, processes for project evaluation and selection, management of proceeds and reporting.
+SPO SECTION SUMMARY EVALUATION4 Part I: Alignment with GBP The Issuer has defined a formal concept for its Green Bonds regarding use of proceeds, processes for project evaluation and selection, management of proceeds and reporting.
 This concept is in line with the Green Bond Principles.
-Aligned Part I.B: Alignment with the proposal of the EU GBS, on a best effort basis The "Renewable Energy" and "Energy efficiency" project categories are aligned with the EU GBS (as of October 2023) on a best effort basis (see footnote 1 above).
-7 Aligned Part II: Sustainability quality of the Eligibility criteria The Green Bond will (re)finance eligible asset categories which include: Green categories: Renewable Energy, Energy efficiency and Aquatic and Terrestrial and Biodiversity Product and/or service-related use of proceeds categories 8 individually contribute to one or more of the following SDGs: Transparent 13 CMATE 14 CMATE 15 CMATE Positive
+Aligned Part II: Sustainability quality of the Eligibility criteria The Green Bonds will (re)finance eligible asset categories which include: Green categories: Renewable Energy, Energy efficiency and Aquatic and Terrestrial and Biodiversity Product and/or service-related use of proceeds categories 5 individually contribute to one or more of the following SDGs: Process-related use of proceeds categories 6 individually improve (i) the Issuer's operational impacts and (ii) mitigate potential negative externalities of the Issuer's sector on the following SDG: Positive Part III: Alignment with EU Taxonomy VERBUND's project characteristics, due diligence a been assessed against the requirements of the EU Ta Delegated Act of June 2023 on a best-effort basis project categories are considered to be: axonomy (Climate

-6 The evaluation is based on the VERBUND's Integrated Green Financing Framework (May 3, 2024).
+4 The evaluation is based on the VERBUND's Integrated Green Financing Framework (Apr.
+7, 2025) and on the Issuer's eligibility criteria as received on Apr.
+7, 2025.